-Reviewed Integrated Development Plan 2023/24 OVERVIEW OF THE BUDGET
+OVERVIEW OF THE BUDGET

-Total operating revenue amount to R230 910 000 it has increased with R15 084 748 from financial year 2022-23 adjustment budget of R 215 825 252.
+Total operating revenue is at R201 215 000 for the 2022-23 financial year.
 Operating revenue comprises of service charges, property rates and other revenue.
-We anticipate collecting 100% on prepaid electricity, 70% on property rates, 50% on water services, refuse and sanitation services.
+We anticipate collecting 100% on prepaid electricity, 60% on property rates, water services, refuse and sanitation services.
+We anticipate collecting more than the above-mentioned percentages, the water and electricity meters will be installed, there is continuation of the meter audit as well as the effective implementation of the credit control policy, and this will increase our revenue collection in the next financial year.

-Property rates amount to R 27 412 079 it has increased from R 26 032 364, electricity increased from R 31 028 248 to R 36 507 841, water increased from R 16 071 957 to R 16 923 770, wastewater management increased from R 15 431 203 to R16 249 056, and waste management increased from R 15 073 354 to R 15 872 242.
-All of the service charges were increased with an average inflation rate of 5.3%.
-Other revenue consist of administration costs, objection costs, photocopies costs and clearance certificate.
-Municipality applied for the electricity tariff of 15.10% as per the NERSA guideline and we are still awaiting for the approval.

-Total operating expenditure amount to R 276 156 000 it has increased with R28 270 000 from financial year 2022-23 adjustment budget of R247 886 000.
-Total operating expenditure for the 2023-24 financial year translates into a budgeted deficit of (R45 245 711, excluding capital grants) which includes the non-cash items amounting to R81 671 030.
+Property rates amount to R 25 153 000 to R 26 032 000, electricity increased from R 28 405 000 to R 29 768 000, water increased from R 13 627 000 to R 14 072 000, wastewater management increased from R 11 074 000 to R11 605 000, and waste management increased from R 11 047 000 to R 11 577 000.
+All of the service charges were increased with an average inflation rate of 4.8%.
+Other revenue consists of administration costs, objection costs, photocopies costs and clearance certificate.
+Municipality is still awaiting NERSA tariff approval for electricity; we have however budgeted for an increase of 7.47% on electricity tariffs in line with NERSA proposal.
+Total operating expenditure amount to R 248 951 000 it has increased with R18 930 000 from financial year 2021-22 adjustment budget of R230 021 000.
+Total operating expenditure for the 2022-23 financial year translates into a budgeted deficit of (R47 376 000, excluding capital grants) which includes the non-cash items amounting to R77 560 000.
 When non-cash items are removed, the budget of the municipality is on a surplus.
 The operating expenditure consist of employee related costs, remuneration of Councillors, bulk purchases, contracted services and other expenditure.

-Employee related costs increased from R 73 053 000 to R 79 080 566.
-Remuneration of Councillors is increased from R5 167 000 to R 5 446 460 the increase is based on the salary and wage collective agreement based on the projected average CPI of 5.3%.
-Bulk purchases was increased from R35 187 000 to R 38 000 000.
-Inventory consumed increased from R10 236 000 to R14 370 000 and R 7 000 000 thereof is for water inventory.

-Contracted services increased from R 21 392 000 to R 32 235 000, it comprises of EPWP job creation, new general valuation roll, Insurance for municipal assets, employee wellness, rental of photocopies machines, telephones and network, maintenance of financial system (Mscoa compliant) and compilation of annual financial statements, water chemicals.
-Operational costs decreased from R 16 317 000 to R 15 904 000.
-Operational costs consist of human capital development, accommodation, audit fees, printing and stationery, legal expenses, office furniture and etc.
+Employee related costs increased from R 70 430 000 to R 73 053 000.
+Remuneration of Councillors is increased from R4 828 000 to R 5 167 000 the increase is based on the CPIX of 4.8%.
+Bulk purchases was increased from R34 000 000 to R 35 187 000.
+Contracted services increased from R 15 683 000 to R 22 423 000, it comprises of EPWP job creation, supplementary valuation roll, Insurance for municipal assets, maintenance of electricity infrastructure, employee wellness, rental of photocopies machines, telephones and network, maintenance of financial system (Mscoa compliant) and compilation of annual financial statements.
+Other expenditure increased from R 17 171 000 to R 18 195 000.
+Other expenditure consists of human capital development, waste water and water chemicals, accommodation, audit fees, printing and stationery, legal expenses provision for disaster management, office furniture and etc.

-As per requirement from National treasury we are expected to budget for non-cash items i.e., Debt Impairment R27 588 600 and Depreciation and Asset Impairment of R 54 082 429, as per circular 123 of MFMA depreciation needs to be funded, this is the item that makes the budget of the Municipality to be unfunded.
+As per requirement from National treasury we are expected to budget for non-cash items i.e. Debt Impairment R26 200 000 and Depreciation and Asset Impairment of R 51 360 095, as per circular 115 of MFMA depreciation needs to be funded.